Steve Rotter: Club

-Rotter would play club volleyball in the Philippines.
+Rotter later play club volleyball in the Philippines.
 He played for AMC Cotabato Spikers in the 2023 Open Conference of Spikers' Turf.

+Rotter moved to the Cignal HD Spikers in 2024, helping the team win the 2024 Invitational and 2025 Open Conferences; he also claimed the Best Opposite Spiker and Finals MVP recognition in the latter.
+However, Cignal missed the finals in the 2025 Invitational Conference and finished third.
+Cignal announced his departure from the club on January 1, 2026.

 National team

 Rotter was included to the Philippines men's national volleyball team pool through try-outs held by Fil-Am Nation in California.
 He was included in the squad that played in the 2023 Southeast Asian Games in Cambodia.
 The team did not medal.

-He would play in the 2023 Asian Men's Volleyball Challenge Cup in Taipei and the first leg of the 2023 SEA V.League.
+He also played in the 2023 Asian Men's Volleyball Challenge Cup in Taipei and the first leg of the 2023 SEA V.League.
 He was named best opposite hitter in the latter.

 Rotter was omitted from the final 14-man Philippines squad for the 2025 FIVB Men's Volleyball World Championship due to him still being affiliated with USA Volleyball.